slemire/slemire.github.io/_posts/2019-09-07-htb-writeup-bastion.md

 vhdimount 20190309
 ```

-It mounted a single file and not the actual contents:
+It mounts a single file and not the actual contents:
 ```
 # ls -l
 total 0
 -r--r--r-- 1 root root 15999492096 Apr 28 10:19 vhdi1
 ```

-I used the `mmls` utility to display the partition layout and calculate the offset of the partition: Block size x Start -> 512 * 128 = 65536
+I then use the `mmls` utility to display the partition layout and calculate the offset of the partition: Block size x Start -> 512 * 128 = 65536
 ```
 # mmls -aB vhdi1
 DOS Partition Table